MicrosoftDocs/fabric-docs/docs/data-warehouse/visual-query-editor.md

 As you work on your visual query, the queries are automatically saved every few seconds.
 A "saving indicator" appears in your query tab to indicate that your query is being saved.

-The following image shows a sample query created using the no-code Visual query editor to retrieve the **Top customers by Orders**.
+The following image shows a sample query created using the no-code visual query editor to retrieve the **Top customers by Orders**.

 :::image type="content" source="media\visual-query-editor\sample-query-top-customers.png" alt-text="Screenshot of the results of a sample query to retrieve top customers by orders." lightbox="media\visual-query-editor\sample-query-top-customers.png":::

 When you see results, you can use **Download Excel file** to view results in Excel or **Visualize results** to create report on results.

-## Create a cross-warehouse query in Visual query editor
+## Create a cross-warehouse query in visual query editor

 For more information on cross-warehouse querying, see [Cross-warehouse querying](query-warehouse.md#write-a-cross-database-query).